There are so many good things about freelancing that it’s nearly impossible to name the bad.

 - 4. Use FreshBooks Classic to Lower Your PayPal Fees

 - 5. Factor PayPal Fees into Your Payment Equation

 - 6. Include PayPal Fees as an Expense on Your Tax Return

 - 7. Consider Other Payment Methods Besides PayPal

 - Why I Hate PayPal Fees

-Here are 7 ways to decrease or avoid PayPal fees.
+Here are 7 ways to decrease PayPal fees or even avoid them altogether.

 1. Opt to Be Paid Less Often